What is a borrowing base?

 After businesses raise debt capital successfully, their challenge shifts from accessing debt capital to making sure they’re making the most of their credit facility.
 When it comes to borrowing base reporting and borrowing base certificate generation, the only way to guarantee timely and accurate reporting is to rely on technology designed to ingest financial data and export accurate, up-to-date borrowing base reports.

-If you're interested in learning more about software that can help you scale your capital markets function, or in need of a borrowing base certificate form, just request a demo or take a self-guided product tour.
+If you're interested in learning more about software that can help you scale your capital markets function, or in need of a borrowing base certificate form, just schedule a demo or take a self-guided product tour.
 If you have an existing loan tape and are about to close an asset-backed credit facility, we'd also be glad to offer advice on formatting your borrowing base certificate template in Excel, debt capital compliance monitoring, and other post-close best practices.